mike-s123/MStar-WLAN/README.md

 Development is currently being done with Arduino IDE 1.8.10, and ESP32 Arduino platform 1.0.4.

 Library requirements are noted in the .ino file.
 The [ESP32](https://github.com/espressif/arduino-esp32) core for Arduino needs to be installed.
-Modified boards.txt (newboards.txt) and partition (largest_spiffs_16MB.csv) files are provided to better support large SPIFFs.
+View the README in the forArduinoIDE folder for info on setting up a custom board and partitions in the Arduino IDE.

 The "data" directory needs to be uploaded to the board from the IDE or via OTA (Utility tab, update).
 The board will access the files using SPIFFS.
 After installing the code via the IDE, you can upload a SPIFFS image via OTA.
 Or, you can use the [arduino-esp32fs-plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin) to uploade from the IDE.